BLE-LTER/ble-handbook/handbook.md

 We use UT's Stache service to share passwords to the shared users.

-**NOTE**: postgres is the superuser on the entire cluster on An's machine (or more generally, the default superuser on most clusters).
+**NOTE**: postgres is the superuser on the entire cluster (or more generally, the default superuser on most clusters).
 Do not use for mundane tasks, especially creating new objects (tables/roles/databases), since it then becomes the default owner and it's quite a hard task to revoke ownership from its clutches, since it's generally exceedingly difficult to remove ownership for superusers.

 #### User privileges needed to connect to and edit the database